zhenzhenclaire/zosconnect-usernamed-codepage/README.md

 }
 ```

-Below is the HEX value of CUST NAME shown in CICS.
-Note that 'CE5D' is '垚'.
+Below is the HEX value of CUST NAME in CICS.
+Note that the actual value in the response is still 'CE5D', which means '垚'.
 ![hex](https://raw.githubusercontent.com/zhenzhenclaire/zosconnect-usernamed-codepage/master/media/HEX.png)
 ## Conclusion